travis-ci/docs-travis-ci-com/docs/user/deployment/opsworks.md

 ### Migrate the Database

-If you want to migrate your the rails database on travis to AWS OpsWorks, add the `migrate` option to your `.travis.yml`.
+If you want to migrate your rails database on travis to AWS OpsWorks, add the `migrate` option to your `.travis.yml`.

     deploy:
       provider: opsworks